 Phylogeny.
-Possible relationships are [Veratrum [Trillium and relatives + the rest] (Tamura et al. 2004a; see also Fuse & Tamura 2000), however, Xerophyllum was not included and support for the basal dichotomy was weak, or [Melanthieae [[Heloniadeae + Chionographideae] [ Xerophylleae + Parideae]]] (Zomlefer et al. 2006; J. S. Kim et al. 2013).
-Farmer (2006) discussed the relationships of the Trillium group (as Trilliaceae); the backbone of the phylogeny in Parideae remains distinctly poorly supported (see also Kazempour Osaloo & Kawano 1999 for a phylogeny).
+Possible relationships are [Veratrum [Trillium and relatives + the rest] (Tamura et al. 2004a; see also Fuse & Tamura 2000), however, Xerophyllum was not included and support for the basal dichotomy was weak.
+Consistent with this earlier work, the topology [Melanthieae [[Heloniadeae + Chionographideae] [ Xerophylleae + Parideae]]] has been recovered (Zomlefer et al. 2006; J. S. Kim et al. 2013).
+Farmer (2006) discussed the relationships of the Trillium group (as Trilliaceae), in Parideae; the backbone of the phylogeny in Parideae remains distinctly poorly supported (see also Kazempour Osaloo & Kawano 1999 for a phylogeny).

 Botanical Trivia.
 The genome of Paris japonica, at over 150 picograms, is the largest known of any organism (Pellicer et al. 2010a).

 Previous relationships.
 Veratrum in particular looks superficially like Maianthemum (inc. Smilacina), a member of Ruscaceae s. str., Asparagaceae s.l.; these and most other Melanthiaceae were all included in Cronquist's (1981) Liliaceae.

 [Liliaceae [Smilacaceae [Philesiaceae + Rhipogonaceae]]]: leaf base not sheathing.